HumanSignal/Adala/CONTRIBUTION.md

 #### Guidelines for New Skills:

 - Uniqueness: Focus on specificity.
 What unique problem does your skill resolve?
-- Integration: Ensure your skill aligns well with the existing ADALA framework.
+- Integration: Ensure your skill aligns well with the existing Adala framework.
 - Documentation: Offer comprehensive documentation, usage instances for your agent, and a testing environment (with a ground truth dataset).
-- Testing: Incorporate both unit and integration tests to guarantee a seamless integration with the ADALA system.
+- Testing: Incorporate both unit and integration tests to guarantee a seamless integration with the Adala system.

 ### New Runtimes